Bill of Materials

 Chemicals

-- 10 mL of deionized water
+- 10 grams of deionized water